Paleo-Profile with Paul R. Murdoch Jr.

-Welcome, readers, to another Paleo-Interview installment!
+Welcome, readers, to another Paleo-Profile installment!
 Today we are pleased to interview Paul R. Murdoch Jr., avocational paleontologist.

 Paul R. Murdoch Jr. is an avocational paleontologist from Pennsylvania.
 Although he lives in PA, he spends his free-time at his summer house along the Calvert Cliffs of Maryland looking for Miocene marine fossils.
 He has found and donated numerous articulated cetaceans (whales and dolphins) along the cliffs and works closely with the Calvert Marine Museum Paleontologists to help with excavations.
 Paul is president of the Calvert Marine Museum Fossil Club, past president of the Special Friends of the Aurora Fossil Museum, and runs Chesapeake Heritage and Paleontology Tours, which provide fossil tours of the Calvert Cliffs area of Maryland.
 In his interview below, he shares his love of paleontology.

 I was always interested in rocks and dinosaurs as a kid.
 This translated to a love of the outdoors but I never outgrew my interest in fossils.
 In 1991 I was dating the girl I would eventually marry and one of our first overnight trips together was to Calvert Cliffs were she had spent many weeks of her summers fossil hunting with her family.
 One walk and I was hooked and I’m still happy to go fossil hunt any time I can!

 What is your favorite type of fossil or location for fossil hunting?